Olumide Durojaiye

-Scott Olumide Durojaiye (born 20 October 1992) is a Nigerian semi-professional footballer who plays as a midfielder for Haringey Borough.
+Scott Olumide Durojaiye (born 20 October 1992) is a Nigerian semi-professional footballer who last played as a midfielder for Weymouth.

 He played youth football for Tottenham Hotspur and Norwich City, before joining Scottish sides Falkirk and Brechin City.
 He has also played for non-league clubs Braintree Town, Enfield Town, Dartford, Hayes & Yeading United, Hungerford Town, Haringey Borough, Maidstone United, Welling United and Woking.

 Club career

 Durojaiye joined Tottenham Hotspur at the age of seven and worked his way through the ranks up to the Under-18s as a striker.
 After failing to be offered a professional contract, trialled with Cheltenham Town, Brentford and Oxford United before moving to Norwich City in August 2012.
 He signed a one-year professional deal but was released at the end of the season.

 In July 2013, Durojaiye signed for Scottish Championship club Falkirk.
 He spent two seasons at the club before his release in May 2015.

 On 20 February 2015, Durojaiye joined Scottish League One side Brechin City on loan for the remainder of the season.

 Durojaiye joined Isthmian League Premier Division club Enfield Town ahead of the 2015–16 season.
 He failed to score for the club in 12 appearances and was released in early November.
 The following month, he completed a move to Haringey Borough.

 In February 2016, Durojaiye joined Hayes & Yeading United and began playing in a defensive role.
 After a short spell at Hungerford Town ahead of the 2016–17 season, he returned to Hayes & Yeading for a second time in October 2016.
 He went on to score twice in 20 appearances for the club.

 In December 2016, he returned to Haringey Borough.
 Durojaiye made 20 appearances for the club, including in the Isthmian League Division One North play-off semi-final, and scored braces against Bury Town and Great Wakering Rovers.